MechLizard/Wiki_Pathfinding/readme.md

 ### Tools
 TODO: Fill this out more.
 Tools/Languages/APIs/Libraries

-C++ was used as the backend to handle the article objects and run the pathfinding algorithm.
+- C++ was used as the backend to handle the article objects and run the pathfinding algorithm.
-React is used on the front-end to interact with the user and display the results.
+- Vite and React is used on the front-end to interact with the user and display the results
+- On the back-end we utilized a Nodejs server with an express api that call on the C++ Addon file to run and compile the c++ code.

 ## Algorithms Implemented